sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/05-basic-knowledge-exercise.md

 ### Question 1

-Create two variables and store some numbers in them.
+Create two variables and assign some numbers in them.
 Now do below operations:

 - Addition
 - Multiplication